-Pittsburgh Area Company Develops Electrostatic Drone That Could Disinfect Stadiums In Three Hours
+Pittsburgh-Area Company Develops Electrostatic Drone That Could Disinfect Stadiums In Three Hours

 The company recently tested the system on Pittsburgh’s Highmark Stadium.

 “We’re really excited about the peace of mind this technology has the potential to provide,” co-founder Eric Lloyd said in a press release.
 “Everyone’s wondering when they’ll be able to attend a sporting event or live concert safely, or when it will be safe for children and staff to return to school.
-We believe that, by overcoming one of the major challenges associated with these activities, Aeras will help bring us all closer to sharing these experiences again.
+We believe that, by overcoming one of the major challenges associated with these activities, Aeras will help bring us all closer to sharing these experiences again.”

 The company says they expect to have all certifications in place by this fall, and the drones could be used in any large outdoor or indoor spaces such as stadiums, Nascar venues, hockey rinks, playgrounds, and even schools.